The Hideout (1956 film): Reception

 The Monthly Film Bulletin wrote: "Furs with anthrax lesions provide a slight variation on a familiar theme; otherwise, this British thriller follows a predictable course, playing and direction being unexceptional."

 Kine Weekly wrote: "The picture, wholesome blood-and-thunder, quickly slips into top gear and, although it frequently covers bumpy ground, maintains its brisk initial pace until the end.
 Dermot Walsh makes an eager and forthright Steve, Rona Anderson is an attractive Helen and Ronald Howard looks shamefaced (and not without reason) as Robert.
-The supporting types, foo, register.
+The supporting types, too, register.
 Its love interest develops logically and the camera is used to advantage."

 The German website Der.Film.Noir.de wrote: "The Hide-Out was clearly made in the film noir tradition from the USA.
 It's a mediocre B-film at best, which you can safely skip as a cineaste, but which a connoisseur of British classic films won't be particularly annoyed about."